Chinese Product Licencing

 The points below are general and can be changed by the local authorities at any time.

-Outside China we call this “Product Certification” which are enforced by “Trading Standard” office.
-This is call “Product Licencing” in its English translations.
+Outside China we call this “Product Certification” which is enforced by “Trading Standard” office.
+This is call “Product Licensing” in its English translations.

 For products sold directly to a consumer from overseas a Chinese product license is normally not required as these are “one-off” product sales.
 An example of an exception to this rule is electrical goods.
 The certification standard is electrical goods is CCC.
 Most international electrical goods already have this this certification.

-In the same way as any country customs, China will inspect and seize goods which do not meet local standards.
-Normally this does not happy often to goods sold directly to consumers from an overseas company.
+In the same way as any country Customs, China will inspect and seize goods which do not meet local standards.
+This does not happen often to goods sold directly to consumers from an overseas company.

-The major point to consider is if the product is being sold directly by Chinese business; e.g. wholesaler, retailer, Chinese on-line store.
-At this point the local Product Licencing must be in place.
+The major point to consider is if the product is being sold directly by a Chinese business; e.g. wholesaler, retailer, Chinese on-line store.
+Local Product Licensing must be in place.